Bluebikes Bike Share

-Hubway is public transportation by bike, owned by the municipalities of Cambridge, Boston, Brookline, and Somerville.
-The Hubway bike share system is fully integrated amongst the municipalities, so travel is seamless.
+Bluebikes is public transportation by bike, owned by the municipalities of Cambridge, Boston, Brookline, and Somerville.
+The Bluebikes bike share system is fully integrated amongst the municipalities, so travel is seamless.
+With 15,000 members, Bluebikes users have taken over 6 million trips since the system launched in 2011!
+For more news and up-to-date information in general about Bluebikes: www.bluebikes.com.

 What Is Bike Sharing?

 Bike Sharing provides you with an accessible and green transit option.
 Take a bike from a location near your home or office and pedal your way to the next lunch meeting, errand or shopping trip, or to visit friends and family.
-The cost of your membership includes unlimited rides under 30 minutes; longer rides incur additional usage fees.
+The cost of your membership includes unlimited rides for up to 45 minutes; longer rides incur additional usage fees.

 Why Use a Bike Share?

 Bike sharing is an easy and affordable way to bike in Cambridge.
-You can ride anywhere in the region and return your bike to any Hubway station in Cambridge, Boston, Somerville and Brookline.
+You can ride anywhere in the region and return your bike to any Bluebikes station in Cambridge, Boston, Somerville and Brookline.
 You never have to worry about storing a bike at home.
-Hubway is great for visitors, for one way trips, and every day users.
+Bluebikes is great for visitors, for one-way trips, and every day users.

 Curious about bike share but not ready to make a membership commitment?
-One-day passes are the way to go.
-For just $6.00 you can get a one-day pass for an unlimited number of 30-minute trips.
+Single Trip or Adventure passes are the way to go.
 Click here for more information.

 About the Bikes

-Hubway bikes are easy, fun and safe to use and ride.
+Bluebikes are easy, fun and safe to use and ride.
 They are step-thru frames, have 3 speeds, front and rear flashing LED lights and a handy front rack.
-Hubway bikes are designed to be used comfortably by people of a wide range of heights, simply by adjusting the seat height.
+Bluebikes are designed to be used comfortably by people of a wide range of heights, simply by adjusting the seat height.

 Bike Sharing Stations

-As of July 2014, Cambridge has 33 bike share locations!
-The entire system in Cambridge, Somerville, Brookline and Boston is interchangeable so you can use any bike or station at your convenience at 140 locations.
+As of May 2018, Cambridge has 48 bike share locations and more to follow throughout the year!
+The entire system in Cambridge, Somerville, Brookline and Boston is interchangeable so you can use any bike or station at your convenience at 168 locations.

-Click here for a map of the entire Hubway system.
+Click here for a map of the entire Bluebikes system.
 The map displays live data on the availability of bicycles and open docks at each station.
-You can also use it to suggest station locations.
+Have an idea for a new station?
+Click here to submit locations where you'd like to see Bluebikes stations.

-Bike sharing stations are generally located on the street, on the sidewalk, or in a public plaza and are placed in active spaces throughout the city.
-A standard station will consist of 19 bike docking stations and 10 bikes.
-The stations are solar powered and will also include a kiosk for purchases and a two-sided information panel with maps and instructions.
+Bike sharing stations can be located on public or private property and are placed throughout the city to enable people to readily reach there destinations.
+The stations are solar powered and also include a kiosk for purchases and a two-sided information panel with maps and instructions.

-Are you interested in encouraging your employees to use Hubway?
-Hubway's Corporate Accounts options help to solve your company's transit concerns - providing you with the ability to encourage active transportation as a benefit or reward, while strengthening your commitment to green initiatives.
+Are you interested in encouraging your employees to use Bluebikes?
+Bluebikes' Corporate Accounts options help to solve your company's transit concerns - providing you with the ability to encourage active transportation as a benefit or reward, while strengthening your commitment to green initiatives.

-Click here to learn more about corporate memberships on the Hubway website.
+Click here to learn more about corporate memberships on the Bluebikes website.

 More about the Benefits of Bike Share